Frequently Asked Questions

 Does this program involve additional paperwork and time?

-You need to provide us with initial historical farm management data, following that our experts will handle the remaining steps of the process.
+You need to provide us with initial historical agricultural land mangement (ALM) data.
+Subsequently, our experts will handle the remaining steps of the process.

 What's the method for measuring carbon data?